Two Pointwise Characterizations of the Peano Derivative: Abstract

-Our result is a variant of a 1998 conjecture by Ginchev, Guerragio and Rocca, predicting the same outcome for backward shifts instead of forward shifts.
+The proof of the second result involves an interesting combinatorial algorithm that starts with consecutive forward shifts of an arithmetic progression and yields a geometric progression, using two set-operations: dilation and combinatorial Gaussian elimination.
+This result proves a variant of a 1998 conjecture by Ginchev, Guerragio and Rocca, predicting the same outcome for backward shifts instead of forward shifts.
 The conjecture has been recently settled in \cite{AC2}, with a proof that has this variant's proof as a prerequisite.